FREE SHIPPING on orders of $85 or more

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bengal are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Bengal include: Benger, Benyger, Beniger, Beneger, Bengar, Benniger and many more.

 This web page shows only a small excerpt of our Bengal research.
-Another 380 words (27 lines of text) covering the years 1208, 1500, 1553, 1778, and 1827 are included under the topic Early Bengal History in all our PDF Extended History products.
+Another 380 words (27 lines of text) covering the years 1208, 1500, 1553, 1778, and 1827 are included under the topic Early Bengal History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Bengal Notables in all our PDF Extended History products.
+More information is included under the topic Early Bengal Notables in all our PDF Extended History products and printed products wherever possible.

 The Bengal Family Crest was acquired from the Houseofnames.com archives.
 The Bengal Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.